shanejp76/Stock-Forecasting-Tool/cloud_functions/parameter_optimizer/README.md

 - **Smart Scheduling**: Only runs on the last trading day of the week (typically Friday, but handles holidays)
 - **Data Validation**: Ensures raw data is current before starting optimization
 - **Dependency Management**: Waits for raw data upsert to complete before optimization
+- **Security**: Requires authentication to prevent unauthorized access and cost abuse
 - **Comprehensive Logging**: Detailed logging for monitoring and debugging
 - **Flexible Triggers**: Can be triggered manually or automatically via Cloud Scheduler